Yukon Canada Travel Guide

 The trips operate between early May and late September each year.
-The White Pass and Yukon Route is a favourite on many Alaska/Yukon travellers must-see lists.
+The White Pass and Yukon Route is a favourite on many Alaska/Yukon traveller’s must-see lists.

-You will feel like being in another era on this authentic train, as you climb 2.000 feet to scenic places and past spots named Inspiration Point and Dead Horse Gulch on the way.
+You will feel like being in another era on this authentic train, as you climb 2,000 feet to scenic places and past spots named Inspiration Point and Dead Horse Gulch on the way.
 You will get a good look at the headwaters of the famous Yukon River.

-From fall to spring, when darkness comes to the Yukon skies, the northern lights come out.
+From fall to spring, when darkness comes to Yukon skies, the northern lights come out.
 First, you may notice a hint of neon light in the clear starry sky, followed by an explosion of green and soon you will see a display of stunning aurora borealis.
-Cloud conditions will add to a magical show overhead.
+Cloudy conditions will add to a magical show overhead.

 Robert Service made Yukon his home during the gold rush.
-While he was a banker by day, his fame came with his Yukon-inspired poetry that is world renowned.
+While he was a banker by day, his fame came with his Yukon-inspired poetry that is world-renowned.
 “Amber and rose and violet” is how he described the colours he witnessed in the Yukon skies.